ALaileah/Assessement/README.md

-# Example-CRUD-React-18-Laravel-11
+# CRUD React App with Laravel Api and Dotnet for Authentication
-- The example shows how to Building a React CRUD App with a Laravel API and using MySQL as a database.
+- The example shows how to Building a React CRUD App with a Laravel API and using MySQL as a database, and Dotnet for authentication.
-- The article of this repository https://blog.stackpuz.com/building-a-react-crud-app-with-a-laravel-api
-- To find more resources, please visit https://stackpuz.com

 ## Prerequisites
 - Node.js
 - Composer
 - PHP 8.2
+- dotnet
 - MySQL
+- Sql Server

 ## Installation
 - Clone this repository `git clone https://github.com/stackpuz/Example-CRUD-React-18-Laravel-11 .`